AnthonyByansi/Azure-ETL-Pipeline/README.md

 This repository contains the code for a `serverless ETL data pipeline` built on *Azure Functions*.
 The pipeline reads data from a source database, performs transformations using Apache Spark, and writes the transformed data to a target database.

+>> we are also putting Azure Data Factory into consideration

 ## Getting Started

 To get started with the project, follow these steps: